Pacific-salmon-assess/COSEWIC-prioritize/README.md

 ## Repository strucutre
 - `probable-status.Rmd`: Sources data, wrangles it, calculates rates of change by DU, summarizes probabale status and associated DU level metadata.
 Renders html document.
 - `data`: DU metadata and associated timeseries of mature individuals.
 Sourced from [here](https://github.com/hertzPSF/COSEWIC-compilation), origional data sources detailed in [Data sources](https://github.com/Pacific-salmon-assess/COSEWIC-prioritize/blob/main/README.md#data-sources).
-- `outputs`: All outputs including master .csv of percent change in mature individuals and probable DU status designations, stand alone plots of mature individuals over time by species and region.
+- `output`: All outputs including master .csv of percent change in mature individuals and probable DU status designations, stand alone plots of mature individuals over time by species and region.

+If you just want to explore a summary of probable designations based on currently available data then download the `probable-status.html` file.
+The master table of probable (or COSEWIC assessed) status, rates of change, etc., all by DU can be found here: `./output/master-prob-status/master-status.csv`.

+To recreate the summary document (e.g., with updated data) open the `probable-status.Rmd` in Rstudio and then click the **knit** button.

 ## Data sources
 Data on mature individuals, DU-CU mapping, and associated metadata are sourced from a [repository](https://github.com/hertzPSF/COSEWIC-compilation) with the data in the [Pacific Salmon Explorer](https://www.salmonexplorer.ca/) and other published sources (e.g., Yukon Chinook).
 Origional sources of data are detailed below.